wn9237/rest_spec/markdowns/api/group_post_acceptedsenders.md

-# Create
+# Create AcceptedSender

-Create a new Create AcceptedSender.
+Use this API to create a new AcceptedSender.
 #### HTTP request
 ```http
 to be completed....